raynepdx/CS416P-Portfolio/notebook.md

 To-Do:
 * Step 2 of the program specs, which is:
   * Extend the program to write a wave file called clipped.wav in the current directory.
 This file will consist of a 1/2-amplitude sine wave (values: -16384 to 16384).
 Samples that would be greater than 1/4 max amplitude should instead be maxed at 1/4 amplitude (8192), and those less than 1/4 min amplitude should be at -8192.
 Doing this will create a file where the Reaper (Audacity can suck it!)
 GUI displays it as a set of sine waves with their heads cut off.

+# Thursday, October 31st, 2024

+It's been a while since the last entry in here.
+The last couple of weeks have been spent trying to understand the concepts presented in the class more comprehensively before trying my hand at coding again.
+Anyway, I created a program called audio_visualizer.py.
+This program allows a user to either load a file or generate a tone for a selected musical note.
+It uses the fft (fast Fourier transform) algorithm to display a visualization of the frequency spectrum of the chosen sound.
+To do this, I used matplotlib, scipy, and simpleaudio.
+Because I never worked with matplotlib before, I applied a lot of what I learned from the link: https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html

+Here are my program functionalities so far:
+* Audio generation: loads a wav file, converting it to mono if it is not natively stereo
+* frequency spectrum visualization: converts the audio data from the time domain to the frequency domain using fft, focuses on a selected sound's frequency range, with a bandwidth range of +- 5 Hz, and updates the plot in real-time
+* audio playback: plays the selected audio, synchronizing it with the visualizer

+To Do:
+* add a main function for the user interface
+* create a function that allows the user to generate a tone from the spectrum of musical notes in the 4th octave